GoodEnoughApp/GoodEnoughScheduler/README.md

 ## 🚀 Run:
 To run the project you need the following:

-You will need to first install all the dependencies by running this command:
+Note: You will need to first install all the dependencies by running this command:

     $ npm ci